Sharath15eUR/Siddharth/Siddharth Balaji_Linux Training_Module 1/README.md

 Use 'touch' command to create the file inside directory1/directory2.

-'ln -s' command to create a symbolic (soft) link in directory1.
+'ln -s' command to create a soft link in directory1.

 'ls -l' command ise used to verify the contents of directory1.